Paul-Ryan/mytwocents/readme.md

 # Widget Functionality
  * Toggles between paid or not paid (registers intent to pay)
- * Link to our site, which contains users accounts
+ * Link to our site, which contains users accounts and signup forms

 # UX